 Technique #11: Prototyping

-Prototyping is a technique of obtaining early feedback on requirements by providing a working model of the expected product before actually building it.
+Prototyping is a technique for obtaining early feedback on requirements by building a working model of the expected product.

 Though they can be pretty costly, prototypes are useful for 3 reasons:

-- They allow the trial of mock-up versions of products by users, before the final product release,
+- They allow users to try out a product’s mock-up versions before the final product release.

 - Based on the prototype performance, you can make necessary adjustments.

-Various modern prototyping tools facilitate making mock-ups — they are particularly used on agile and other software development projects.
+Various modern prototyping tools facilitate making mock-ups — they are particularly useful for agile and other software development projects.

 Technique #12: Benchmarking

-In simple terms, benchmarking is the performance comparison of your company’s product with the competitor’s product which is considered to be the best in the industry.
+In simple terms, benchmarking is the performance comparison of your company’s product with the competitor’s product that’s considered to be the best in the industry.

-Benchmarking is a great technique, as it allows you to:
+Benchmarking is a great requirements gathering technique, as it allows you to:

 - Generate ideas for improvement, and